Cornea

 The transparent part of the eye at the front, which covers the iris and pupil is the cornea.
-Its primary purpose is to refract light and, while its focus is fixed, it contributes approximately two-thirds of the eye’s total focusing power.
-It consists of three layers:
+Its primary purpose is to refract light and, while its focus is fixed, it contributes approximately two-thirds of the eye's total focusing power: it consists of three layers:

-Cornea and External Eye Disease Conditions
+Cornea & External Eye Disease Conditions

 As relatively simple as the cornea is, it is susceptible to a number of conditions including: